victor-komolafe/Functionial_Programming_Learings/readme.txt

-This file shows a general overview my study/familiarization with the Clojure programming language along with its syntax and symatics.
+This file shows a general overview my study/familiarization with the Clojure programming language along with its syntax and semantics.